Note: This is the Rankings F.A.Q. for 2017. For information about 2016 and before, see the previous F.A.Q.

 There are minimum requirements that a tournament has to meet to be classified at certain level.
 Follow this link to see and read about these requirements.

-The Race Rankings for 2016 is a way to see the overall best FNC player for the year so far.
-The Race Rankings only counts the tournaments in the 2016 calendar year, or events that take place in December 2015 after the European Masters tournament.
+The Race Rankings for 2017 is a way to see the overall best FNC player for the year so far.
+The Race Rankings only counts the tournaments in the 2017 calendar year, or events that take place in late 2016 after the European Masters tournament.

 The Race Rankings formula differs slightly from the FNC Current Rankings.
 The European Masters will count as a special "8th tournament" in addition to the 7 tournaments (or up to 7 tournaments) in the Current Rankings formula.
-This means that the end of year rankings for 2016 may differ from the Current Rankings on December 31st 2016.
-For the puropses of the Current Rankings, the European Masters will be counted as a 500 category event.
+This means that the end of year rankings for 2017 may differ from the Current Rankings on December 31st 2017.
+For the puropses of the Current Rankings, the European Masters will be counted as a National category event worth 750 points.